Holden HX: Model range

-The base models were marketed simply as the Holden Ute and Holden Van and both retained the HJ style grille.
+The base models were marketed simply as the Holden Utility and Holden Van and both retained the HJ style grille.
 The Kingswood Van was an addition to the commercial vehicle range and the One Tonner was a chassis cab vehicle which featured its own unique frontal treatment, carried over from its HJ predecessor.

 The Sandman Ute and Van were equipped with various features from the Monaro GTS and featured side stripes and a large 'Sandman' logo on the tailgate.